Tutor: Michael Gibbons

 You will need to bring 2 large bath towels all other equipment is provided.
+You will need to purchase the course text book: Anatomy and Physiology for Therapists and Healthcare Professionals by Ruth Hull et al, approximately £18.
 You should bring soft shoes/slippers or can work in bare feet.
 You should be of reasonably good health and not suffering from any current medical conditions which would hinder your ability to give and receive a treatment.
 Please let us know if you have any medical conditions you feel we should be aware of.

 Ofqual is the regulator of qualifications, examinations and assessments in England and vocational qualifications in Northern Ireland.
-The QCF (Qualifications Credit Framework) is a new way of recognising skills and qualifications.
+The QCF (Regulated Qualifications Framework) is a new way of recognising skills and qualifications.
 It does this by awarding credit for units (small steps of learning) and enables learners to gain qualifications at their own pace along flexible routes.

 Course Contract Terms and Conditions

-ITEC Diploma in Massage – Student Contract 2018
+VTCT/ITEC Diploma in Massage – Student Contract 2020

 Aims of the College